Racism in Puerto Rico

 Historically, Puerto Rico, which is now an unincorporated territory of the U.S., has been dominated by a settler society of religiously and ethnically diverse Europeans, primarily of Spanish descent, and Sub-Saharan Africans.
-The majority of Puerto Ricans are multiracial, including people of European, African, Asian, Native American, and of mixed-race descent.
+The majority of Puerto Ricans are multi-ethnic, including people of European, African, Asian, Native American, and of mixed-ethnic descent.

 History

 Before the first major influx of West Africans into Puerto Rico in the 16th century, Spanish colonizers forced the Taíno natives "into slavery, exploiting their labor in the gold mines and on plantations."
 After nearly a century of exploitation, enslavement, murder, and decline of the Taíno people, Spanish colonizers looked to a new source of slave labor.
 In 1598 they signed their first contract to bring a large number of West Africans to Puerto Rico.
 Gold mines, ginger plantations and sugar plantations heavily relied on the slave work from the Taíno and West Africans.
 Since the majority of the European and African colonizers and enslaved laborers arrived without women, intermarriage often occurred with the remaining Taíno women.
 The offspring from these interracial relationships created a population of Mulattos and Mestizos.

 When the gold mines were declared depleted in 1570 and mining came to an end in Puerto Rico, the vast majority of the white Spanish settlers left the island to seek their fortunes in the richer colonies, such as Mexico, and the island became a Spanish garrison.
 The majority of those who stayed behind were either black or mulatto.
 The next major wave of West African slaves into Puerto Rico came after The Royal Decree of Graces of 1789, which allowed Spanish subjects in the Caribbean to participate in the business of slave trade and labor, particular importing slaves from the Gold Coast.

-By the time Spain reestablished her commercial ties with Puerto Rico, the island had a large multiracial population.
+By the time Spain reestablished her commercial ties with Puerto Rico, the island had a large multi-ethnic population.
 Those demographics, though, changed during the 19th century when the Spanish Crown issued the Royal Decree of Graces of 1815 which also resulted in "whitening" Puerto Rico's population from its offering of land, agricultural, and labor incentives to non-Hispanic white Europeans.
 The new arrivals continued to intermarry with the native islanders.
 "The Royal census of Puerto Rico in 1834 established that the island's population as 42,000 enslaved Africans, 25,000 colored freemen, 189,000 people who identified themselves as whites and 101,000 who were described as being of mixed ethnicity."
 A number of slave uprisings in plantations took place between 1820 and 1868.
 Puerto Rico abolished slavery in 1873.